 Short Sampler Cruises

-Carnival, Cunard, P&O Cruises, Princess Cruises and Royal Caribbean all offer two-, three-, and four-night sampler cruises so you can get a feel if a cruise is the right sort of vacation for you before you commit to a longer voyage.
+Carnival, Cunard, P&O Australia, Princess, and Royal Caribbean all offer two-, three-, and four-night sampler Australia cruises so you can get a feel if a cruise is the right sort of vacation for you before you commit to a longer voyage.
 These brief getaways embark from Sydney, Brisbane, Perth/Fremantle, Adelaide, and Melbourne and most of which just cruise into the ocean and back again.
 So, if you’re looking for cruises around Australia and want to get a taste of all the best cruise lines, a sampler voyage will likely be the best fit for you!

 Circumnavigation and Top End Voyages

 Cruise lines like Princess offer a complete circumnavigation of Australia, calling on major ports like Sydney and Newcastle in New South Wales; Brisbane, Airlie Beach, Cairns, and Port Douglas in Queensland; Darwin in the Northern Territory; Broome, Port Hedland, Geraldton, Perth/Fremantle, and Margaret River in Western Australia; Adelaide in South Australia; and Victoria’s Melbourne.
-Those sailings—usually clocking in at 29 or 30 days—sell out fast so stay in touch with your travel agent if you want to book one.
+Those sailings—usually clocking in at 29 or 30 days—sell out fast so make sure you stay in touch with Cruise Guru if you want to book one.

 Many cruisers explore independently or take an excursion that stops at Sydney’s Taronga Zoo; Royal Botanic Gardens; Sydney Opera House for a backstage tour; Sydney Harbour Bridge, where you can walk across or take a climbing expedition into the superstructure itself; or stroll the Bondi to Coogee Walk that links the areas finest beaches.

 View cruises from Sydney.